a-velasco/docs-network/README.md

 . launch-app.sh
 ```

-This should open up a tab in your browser with the application and a demo dataset.
+This should open up a tab in your browser with the application and a demo dataset, similar to the image at the top.

 ## Alternative installation (with Node.js)